-Summertime activities often mean fun in the sun, but as temperatures heat up, it's important to remember to play safely and prevent heat-related illnesses.
-Summer heat can be dangerous, even deadly, if proper precautions aren't taken.
-Heat exposure results in deaths every year, so knowing and following some basic safety tips can help you avoid the dangers and enjoy these warmer months.
+Summertime activities often mean fun in the sun, but as temperatures heat way up, it's important to remember to play safely and prevent heat-related illnesses that can be deadly if proper precautions aren't taken.
+Heat exposure results in deaths every year, so knowing and following basic safety tips can help you avoid the dangers and enjoy the warmer months.

 Look for these signs of heat exhaustion and take immediate precautionary action if you or anyone you're with has: breathing that is shallow and fast, clammy skin, dizziness, dry mouth, excessive sweating, loss of color in the skin or an unusually pale skintone.
 People experiencing heat exhaustion often feel nausea, have a headache or may faint.
 They may vomit or complain that they are tired.